alicewriteswrongs/secrets/README.md

 I'm not a cryptographer or security expert.
 This program certainly has some security flaws.
-Don't use it if you adversary is more technically sophisticated than 'your roommate looking at recent documents'.
+Don't use it if you adversary is more technically sophisticated than 'your roommate snooping through your recent documents'.

-In particular I made several assumptions which are not secure - the contents of the notes live in files in `/tmp` in plaintext while you're editing them.
+In particular I made several decisions which are not secure - the contents of the notes live in files in `/tmp` in plaintext while you're editing them.
+The whole notes database is also in memory when the program is running.
 Oops!

 Happy secreting!